124D.385 Minnesota commission on national and community service.

 (d) Voting and ex officio nonvoting members may appoint designees to act on their behalf.
 The number of voting members who are state employees shall not exceed 25 percent.

 (e) The governor shall ensure that, to the extent possible, the membership of the commission is balanced according to geography, race, ethnicity, age, and gender.
 The speaker of the house and the majority leader of the senate shall each appoint two legislators to be nonvoting members of the commission.

 Subd.
 3. Duties. (a) The commission shall:

-(1) develop, with the assistance of the governor, the commissioner of education, and affected state agencies, a comprehensive state plan to provide services under sections 124D.37 to 124D.45 and federal law;
+(1) develop, with the assistance of the governor, the commissioner of children, families, and learning, and affected state agencies, a comprehensive state plan to provide services under sections 124D.37 to 124D.45 and federal law;

 (2) actively pursue public and private funding sources for services, including funding available under federal law;